 On September 9, 2020, the transfer of 100% of the Entity's shares was approved from "AS Finitera" in favour of AS "NF Capital" with the parent entity AS Mogo Consumer Finance (today called AS Eleving Group), a registered joint stock entity in Riga, Latvia.
 This transfer was approved by the Bank of Albania on February 17, 2021.
 The Entity's paid-up capital on December 31, 2021, consists of 1 quota estimated at 508,936,362 ALL.

 Ms. Arlinda Muja has been appointed Administrator of the Entity.

-The central office of the Entity and the main place of activity is "Muhamet Gjollesha" Street, Tirana Ring Centre Building, No. 8, Floor 9, Tirana, Albania.
-Also, the Entity operates in 44 branches on December 31, 2021 (2020: 36).
+The address of Entity's main registered office and principal place of business is Rruga "Muhamet Gjollesha", Ndertesa Tirana Ring Center, Nr.
+8, Kati 9, Tirana, Albania.
+The entity has activities in 40 branches on 31 December 2022 (2021: 44) branches.

-The Entity on 31 December 2021 had 204 employees (31 December 2020: 153 employees).
+The Entity at 31 December 2022 had 234 employees (31 December 2021: 204).

-2. Basis of Preparation
+2 Basis of preparation

-a) Statement of Compliance with IFRS
+a) Statement of regulatory compliance

 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") under the historical cost convention.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
-Financial statements for year ended 31 December 2021 have been approved from management on March 11, 2022.
+Financial statements for year ended 31 December 2022 have been approved from management on March 28, 2022.